pippinbarr/cart253/projects/project2/README.md

 - **Functional** (50%)- the prototype code meets the requirements, has no errors, is ambitious in its use of the course material, points in an interesting direction, is appropriate as a stepping stone toward the final project.
 - **Creative** (50%) - the proposed project as expressed in the proposal and prototype is interesting and expressive.
 It has a clear point of view and conveys it consistently.
 The prototype uses code in surprising ways to create new experiences.
 The proposed project is of a reasonable scope.

+### Presentation

+Grading for the presentation will consider the following categories:

+- **Functional** (50%) - you are able to demonstrate the project and show the source code successfully, the project itself is of a reasonable scope
+- **Critical** (50%) - you are able to discuss your project in terms of your experience goals, how you chose to approach them, and how much you feel you succeeded (aka. don't just describe it); your answers to any questions during Q&A will be considered here as well

 ### Final project